knative/docs/docs/eventing/samples/ping-source/README.md

-This example shows how to configure PingSource as an event source for functions.
+This example shows how to configure PingSource as an event source targeting a Knative Service.

 ## Before you begin